segmentio/segment-docs/src/connections/destinations/catalog/crossing-minds/index.md

 analytics.track('Login Button Clicked')
 ```

-Segment sends Track calls to CrossingMinds as a `track` event.
+Segment sends Track calls to Crossing Minds as a `track` event.
 Any events that are not listed in the mentioned categories will be rejected.